mathematicalmaker/Xbox-DVD-Tray-Signal-Analyzer/README.md

 Problems with this circuit:

 - This creates a voltage divider sourced by the +12V pin (1), so with voltage going into pin 8 is +8V, i.e. $V_{out} = \frac{R_2}{R_1 + R_2} \cdot V_{in}$.
 Sourcing it from the +5V pin (2) produces the correct +3.3V.
 - Pin 8 is the DVD_Active pin (labeled incorrectly above).
-This is an input to the SMC which is running with a V~DD~ of 3.3V so +8V is far above the maximum ~3.6V specified by the datasheet.
+This is an input to the SMC which is running with a V<sub>DD</sub> of 3.3V so +8V is far above the maximum ~3.6V specified by the datasheet.
 I think my SMC was spared from damage because the theoretical maximum output from this voltage divider is 400µΩ.
 - Pin 4 is connected to ground.
 This is an output from the SMC, so this is also puts the SMC in peril.
 According to the schematic, this pin normally held high by a 1KΩ resistor so this may be what saved the SMC here.